Dyson V12 Detect Slim Review

 I’d say the attachments I got are a resounding yes.
 The under-appliance tool works great at cleaning areas under the bed, which are the toughest to reach inside my home.

-Your answer will also depend on what tools you’ll get, so double-check with the store to ensure what’s included.
+Your answer will also depend on the tools you receive, so be sure to double-check with the store to confirm what’s included.

 Nonetheless, I’d opt for the V12 Detect over the V15 Detect anytime because the former is cheaper, has better ergonomics, and performs nearly as well.